 - Sign and file your Articles of Organization

 If you’re taking on the LLC formation process on your own, congratulations!
-I hope this guide is helpful to you and that forming your LLC is only the first victory you achieve on your business journey!
+I hope this guide is helpful to you.
+Forming your LLC is only the first of many victories you'll achieve on your business journey!